jpcs/data.xq/README.md

 ) as  xs:string
 ```

- Returns a string serialization of the structure of the value.
+ Returns a string serialization of the structure of the values.
 Non-algebraic
  types are serialized using the fn:string() function.